AngelaCar/TwoTimeScales/README.md

 ## Acknowledgments

-We are very grateful to Guillermo Brise~{n}o Sanchez, José Carlos Andrade Santacruz and Lisa Rieker for testing the package and their helpful feedback.
+We are very grateful to Guillermo Briseno Sanchez, José Carlos Andrade Santacruz and Lisa Rieker for testing the package and their helpful feedback.